jdchart/onto-tracker/README.md

 **Manage projects according to an ontology.**

 Create an obsidian vault that tracks the contents of a folder on your computer.
 Files are categorized accrodign to a given ontology according to a set of user-defined rules.
-This content can then be parsed for tasks such as uploading content to a CMS.
+This content can then be parsed for tasks such as uploading content to a CMS (see some python scripts for this [here](https://github.com/jdchart/onto-tracker-parse)).

 1. [Usage](#usage)
 - [Project settings](#project-settings)